In the guide

 The name of the fruit(s) used in jam, marmalade, etc must be included in the product name ('Strawberry Jam', 'Seville Orange Marmalade', etc).

-If the product is made from more than one type of fruit, each type must be given in the name and they must appear in descending order by weight of fruit (flesh, pulp, juice, etc combined) used in the product.
+If the product is made from more than one type of fruit, each must be stated in the name in descending order by weight of fruit (flesh, pulp, juice, etc combined) used in the product.

 In the case of curd, X (see above) must be replaced with the name of the fruit(s), or the words 'mixed fruit', or the number of fruits used in its manufacture (for example, 'Three Fruit Curd').